zonuexe/dig.el/README.md

 # 🪖 dig.el

 `dig.el` is an Emacs Lisp package that provides helper macros for retrieving values from structured lists and hash tables.
-This package allows users to conveniently "dig" into nested data structures such as:
+This package allows users to conveniently “dig” into nested data structures such as:

  * Association lists (alist)
  * Property lists (plist)